 And stuff did go over, from garbage to old chairs to the rare dish they didn’t like.
 But no people, to my knowledge.

 It took me a while to figure out when and if they were serious.
 Because if something did go over the side, that was it.
 The ship couldn’t stop.
 The image of the ship disappearing in the distance stuck in my head.
 I stared at the churning water quickly disappearing behind us.

 I filed this thought right behind keeping my mouth shut until you know what you’re talking about as the best advice on a ship.
-Another piece I received gratis while waiting to toss another bucket of oil in to receding ocean a I stood there idly whistling “Do not Forsake Me Oh My Darling”.
+Another piece I received gratis while waiting to toss another bucket of oil into the receding ocean as I stood idly whistling “Do not Forsake Me Oh My Darling”.

 Miguel, the older Mexican who had happily offered me one of his mother’s peppers (and sat back to enjoy my first bite) sidled up.